Starfish00/CourseProject/README.md

 # Overview

-We attepted to leverage machine learning to detect sarcasm in newsheadlines.
+We attepted to leverage machine learning to detect sarcasm in newsheadlines, inspired by this Kaggle competition: https://www.kaggle.com/datasets/rmisra/news-headlines-dataset-for-sarcasm-detection

 Some data visualization, model training steps are included in the Jupyter Notebook.
 We also have an interactive webapp deployed to the cloud to return a sarcasm probability for any sentence so that the next time your friend is trolling you, you know he/she is doing so with our app!

 # Implementations